So, I recently started remembering this story idea that I'd had a few years ago, and decided to finally write it all

 Should I finally tell them?
 Or make up yet another lie?

 So the real question was: why didn't I want to tell them?
 At this point, I had no reason not to.
 Wasn't it time that I finally shared this important part of my life with them?

 They were going to find out one day, anyway.

 I shrugged mentally, oh, what the hell?

 "Fine.
 Do you really want to know why I act this way every time Bella comes on the screen?
 Why I seem to know these things about her?"
 I questioned, folding my arms across my chest.
 I felt Rosalie move from her spot besides Alice to stand next to me, putting a hand on my back comfortingly.

-A round of nods went through the room, making me throw my hands up in the air like, "Okay, fine."
+A round of nods went through the room, making me throw my hands up in the air, non-verbally expressing, "Okay, fine."

 "It's because she's my sister.
 Bella Monroe is my sister," I confessed, only to be met with two looks of utter disbelief, and one of pure smugness.
 You can guess which looks belonged to whom.